-A punting tour of the College Backs offering the perfect introduction to historic Cambridge.
+Scudamore's award-winning punting tour of the College Backs offers the perfect introduction to Cambridge and its world-renowned University.

 Cambridge is named after its river, a clear indication of the central role this waterway has played in the history of this ancient university city.
 The most famous stretch of the River Cam is known as the College Backs and runs from Queens' College to Magdalene College.
 Set amongst spacious lawns and intimate gardens are some of Cambridge's most renowned sights, including the Mathematical Bridge, King's College Chapel, the Wren Library and the Bridge of Sighs.